Azure/prometheus-collector/otelcollector/docs/MARINER.md

 Mariner by default has certain repo files in the container already.
 These include the repos for the mariner base and mariner extended packages.

-MetricsExtension is included in the mariner-official-extra repository and MDSD is in the azurecore repository.
+`MetricsExtension` is included in the `mariner-official-extra` repository and `mdsd` is in the `azurecore` repository.
 Both have corresponding repo files [here](/otelcollector/build/linux/).

 ## Distroless Containers

 Distroless containers exclude packages provided by the distro such as a shell and package manager.
 They provide a slimmed down image with a smaller attack surface.
 We will still need a shell for our `main.sh` script and any debugging done by exec-ing into the container.
-But a distroless base image is still useful to not have the package managers and any unecessary packages just needed for building.
+But a distroless base image is still useful to not have the package managers and any unecessary packages which are needed solely for building and not at runtime.
 This is especially useful since `tdnf` does not have an `autoremove` command and using the distroless container trims down the size quite a bit.

 ### Docker Multi-Stage Builds
 Since the distroless container does not have a package manager, we will still need a way to install all the necessary packages.
-The standard way to do this is through [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).
+The standard way to do this for distroless containers is through [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).
 The first build uses the regular base container and sets up everything as normal up until adding the entry command as running the `main.sh` script.

 The second build uses the distroless image as the base image.
 Only the files we need at runtime are copied over from the first build.
 An example of this is [here](https://medium.com/@alexanto222/hardening-of-docker-images-distroless-images-d6d87b591a59).